 We excel at turning your great ideas into a fascinating health book written in laymen’s terms.
 Nadine, a dietitian with an M.S. degree, is well-versed in health, diet, and nutrition.

-So if you’re ready to begin writing a compelling, highly readable health book, call us at (818) 917-5362 or use the contact form to send an email.
+So if you’re ready to begin writing a compelling, highly readable health book, call us at (818) 917-5362 or use the contact form at the bottom of this page to send us a message.

 Here is what some of our health book clients have said about working with us: